 - By Warrant – Some states (like Georgia) – at the behest of state prosecutors wanting more evidence – passed new laws that seem to authorize an officer who has been thwarted by a reluctant participant for implied consent to seek a judicial warrant from a judge, such as a magistrate judge.
 These are now possible via electronic means and can be printed off by an officer with the proper impact or thermal printer in his or her patrol car.
 The whole process can take minutes, instead of hours, as before.
 So, in one sentence of your state implied consent law, a right to refuse is stated, followed by another sentence that says an officer can apply for and receive a warrant in a garden-variety DUI case, with no accident or exigent circumstances.

 Is a DUI a felony?
 One of our firm’s most common questions about DUI laws

-In a nutshell, if your first DUI-DWI arrest occurs, and you have not been declared an habitual offender for bad prior driving acts like attempting to elude, hit and run, or other serious driving offenses (even when no DUI offenses have occurred) and no underage children are in your car, and no accident has occurred that caused a death or bodily injury of any type, you are almost always assured of this being a misdemeanor drunk driving offense.
+We explore this topic in depth in our article “Is a DUI a Felony?” but in a nutshell, if your first DUI-DWI arrest occurs, and you have not been declared a habitual offender for bad prior driving acts like attempting to elude, hit and run, or other serious driving offenses (even when no DUI offenses have occurred) and no underage children are in your car, and no accident has occurred that caused a death or bodily injury of any type, you are almost always assured of this being a misdemeanor drunk driving offense.

 On the flip side of this coin, if you have had ANY prior DUI-DWI arrests or convictions, fully disclose this to your DUI lawyer.
 Don’t risk walking into court for your arraignment and being blindsided by a Prosecutor holding documents showing prior convictions in another state or states, or possibly under a different or prior name.